Our Team

 Occupational Therapist

 Katherine completed her undergraduate degree in Kinesiology at the University of Saskatchewan before completing her Master's degree in Occupational Therapy at the University of Alberta.
 Katherine has experience working in schools as well as clinical and home settings.
-She has an interest in working with Autism spectrum disorders, ADHD, fine and gross motor delays; ages preschool to early adulthood.
+Katherine is passionate about providing neurodiverse affirming care to children and their families.
+She has over a decade of experience working with Autistic children, ADHDers, and a variety of developmental disabilities.
 Katherine has additional training in trauma, sensory processing disorder, and emotional regulation.

 Occupational therapists (OTs) believe that an occupation is anything that you need, want, or are expected to do in your day.
 For kids, this is often playing, being social, and learning.
 Katherine loves building a connection with clients and families to work toward goals that impact your everyday life.
 She believes in using play to build skills and reach goals - work doesn't have to feel like work.